oyindonesia/external-api-docs/source/includes/_disbursement_response_code.md

 990 | Final | Request is Rejected (Request Parameter is not Valid) 999 | Non-Final | Internal Server Error

 IMPORTANT!
-The following status codes mean that your request is not received by OY! and do not represent any information related to your transaction status:
+The following response codes mean that your request is not received by OY! and do not represent any information related to your transaction status:

 Response Code | Description
 ---------- | -------